Medievalist Suzanne Conklin Akbari Joins Faculty of the Institute for Advanced Study

 Suzanne Conklin Akbari, widely recognized for her intellectual range and interdisciplinary accomplishments in the field of Medieval Studies, will join the Faculty of the School of Historical Studies at the Institute for Advanced Study, effective July 1, 2019.

-Specializing in medieval literature, Akbari is involved in various projects to expand the range and methods of exploring texts from the Middle Ages, including a new Mellon Foundation–funded study of “,” and is the author and editor of several landmark publications.
+Specializing in medieval literature, Akbari is involved in various projects to expand the range and methods of exploring texts from the Middle Ages, including a new Mellon Foundation–funded study of “The Book and the Silk Roads,” and is the author and editor of several landmark publications.
 She is currently Professor of English and Medieval Studies and Director of the Centre for Medieval Studies at the University of Toronto—the largest and best-known program of its kind in North America—and continues to serve as a doctoral student advisor.
 Her research there has focused on the intersection of English and comparative literature, ranging from Neoplatonism and science in the twelfth century to national identity and religious conflict in the fifteenth century.